Complete classification of the Dehn functions of Bestvina-Brady groups: Lower bounds

 \begin{remark} Since $ w_n $ is a word in $ \mathcal A \cup \mathcal B $, there are no $ \mathcal C $-corridors in $D_n$; however, $ \mathcal C $-annuli may be present. \end{remark}

-The properties described in \cref{non-commuting-sequence} place a strong restriction on how $ w_n $ can be transformed into the trivial word by applying relations.
+The properties described in \cref{non-commuting-sequence} place strong restrictions on how $ w_n $ can be transformed into the trivial word by applying relations.
 This allows us to describe precisely the behaviour of corridors inside $D_n$.

-\begin{definition} A corridor in $D_n$ is called a \emph{bridge} if it connects the $i$-th letter on one side of the square with the $i$-th letter on the opposite side (counting left to right, and bottom to top).
-It is called a \emph{half-annulus} if it connects the $i$-th with the $(4n-i)$-th letter on the same side of the square. \end{definition}
+\begin{definition} A corridor in $D_n$ is called a \emph{bridge} if it connects two $i$th letters on the opposite sides of the square (counting from left to right and from bottom to top).
+It is called a \emph{half-annulus} if it connects the $i$th letter with the $(4n-i)$th letter on the same side of the square. \end{definition}

-\begin{lemma} Every $ \mathcal A $-corridor in $D_n$ is either a half-annulus with endpoints on the left or right side of the square, or a bridge connecting the top and bottom side of the square.
-Analogously, every $\mathcal B$-corridor in $D_n$ is either a half-annulus with endpoints on the top or bottom side of the square, or a bridge connecting the left and right side of the square; see \cref{fig:grid}. \end{lemma}
+\begin{lemma} Every $ \mathcal A $-corridor in $D_n$ is either a half-annulus that starts and ends on the left or right side of the square, or a bridge connecting the top and bottom sides.
+Analogously, every $\mathcal B$-corridor in $D_n$ is either a half-annulus that starts and ends on the top or bottom side of the square, or a bridge connecting the left and right sides; see \cref{fig:grid}. \end{lemma}

-\begin{proof} Consider the $j$-th leftmost $a_i$-edge $e$ on the bottom side of the boundary of $D$, with $2 \leq i \leq n$.
-The $ \mathcal A $-corridor starting at $e$ must end in another $a_i$-edge with opposite orientation; the corridor splits the other edges of $w$ in two sets, one for each side of the corridor.
-Since two $a_i$-corridors cannot cross, this means that the total number of boundary $a_i$-edges on each side of the corridor, counted with sign, must be $0$.
-To satisfy this condition, there are only two possibilities: the corridor must end either on the edge $e'$ directly above $e$, that is the $j$-th leftmost $a_i$-edge on the top side of the square, or it must end on the edge $e''$ that is the $j$-th rightmost $a_i$-edge on the bottom side.
+\begin{proof} We prove the first statement; the second statement follows from a similar argument.
+Consider the $j$th leftmost $a_i$-edge $e$ on the bottom side of $D_n$, with $2 \leq i \leq n$.
+The $ \mathcal A $-corridor starting at $e$ must end at another $a_i$-edge with opposite orientation.
+This corridor divides the other edges of $D_n$ into two sets, one on each side of the corridor.
+Since two $a_i$-corridors cannot cross, the total number of boundary $a_i$-edges on each side of the corridor, counted with sign, must be zero.
+To satisfy this condition, there are only two possibilities: the corridor must end either at the $j$th leftmost $a_i$-edge $e'$ on the top side, or at the $j$th rightmost $a_i$-edge $e''$ on the bottom side.

-However, if we connect $e$ to $e''$ with a corridor $C$, then there are $(n-j)$ many $a_{i-1}$-edges below $C$ oriented to the right, but $(n-j+1)$ many $a_{i-1}$-edges below $C$ oriented to the left.
-Since $a_{i-1}$ and $a_i$ do not commute, $a_{i-1}$-corridors starting at a letter cannot intersect $C$, so this leaves us without a way to pair the edges with label $ a_{i-1} $.
-Therefore $e$ must be connected to $e'$, that is, the corridor $C$ is a bridge.
+Suppose, by contradiction, that there is a corridor $C$ connecting $e$ to $e''$.
+Then there are $(n-j)$ many $a_{i-1}$-edges below $C$ oriented to the right and $(n-j+1)$ many $a_{i-1}$-edges below $C$ oriented to the left.
+Since $a_{i-1}$ and $a_i$ do not commute, every corridor that starts at a letter $a_{i-1}$ below $C$ cannot intersect $C$.
+Thus, there is no way to pair all the $a_{i-1}$ edges below $C$.
+Therefore, a corridor that starts at $e$ must end at $e'$, that is, the corridor $C$ is a bridge.